top of page

 "KOH-mul GOH-SWAH-mee" // she/her

 KOMAL GOSWAMI (b.
-2001, Gainesville, FL) is a new media artist who specializes in 3D/CG generation, AI art practices, digital imaging, programming, sound, and video that is also developing an ongoing experimental filmmaking and animation practice.
+2001, Gainesville, FL) is a new media artist who primarily works in video, sound, 3D/CG generation, AI art, and programming.
+Currently based in Gainesville, FL, she makes audio, visual, and audiovisual experiences.

 bottom of page